🔧 Creating Custom Actions - GH-ACTIONS Practice Questions

 • Anchor your answer in select the most practical, secure, and scalable answer for the stated scenario.

-• Expect multi-service scenarios where Custom Actions interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Custom Actions interacts with workflows, security, collaboration, or automation patterns rather than appearing as an isolated question.

-• When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Intermediate) and managed-service best practices.
+• When two options are both technically valid, prefer the choice that best aligns with the exam's operational scope (Intermediate) and vendor best practices.

 High-Value Custom Actions Concepts